tyndallm/etherfile/README.md

-# Truffle Box (React)
+# Truffle Box Redux Starter

-This box comes with everything you need to start using smart contracts from a react app.
-This is as barebones as it gets, so nothing stands in your way.
+This repo was created to provide some additional functionality to the very awesome [truffle-box](https://github.com/truffle-box/truffle-box-react).
+The main addition is a web3Api client which can be extended to include redux friendly api calls to deployed contracts.

+In the future one of my goals is to integrate the [web3-redux](https://github.com/DigixGlobal/web3-redux) project directly into this.

 ## Installation